nonplayer/OldSchoolCharGen/README.md

 For The Nightmares Underneath, I'm of course using that game's *amazing* built-in random gear generator, which is based upon rolls that determine a character's Social Class.
 The results are pretty wonderful, and just looking at a character's stats and list of starting gear can inspire instant story.
 The gear lists from that system have been recreated here with about 99% faithful translation (a *very* small handful of choices had to be tweaked for simplicity of coding at my new skill level).

-For the others, I'm using my own ground-up home-brew system, pulling from a glommed-together list of gear from a variety of OSR games.
+For the others, I'm using my own ground-up home-brew system, pulling from a glommed-together list of gear from a variety of "classic" games.
 Instead of using starting character money rolls, I'm basing the lists off of the average of the character's initial six stats - the better their stat rolls, the fewer gear options they start with.
 The result is a rough "starting balance of survivability" wherein characters with higher stats have higher mechanical chances of excelling, while those with lower stats have more potential gear-based options for survival.

 For the sake of simplicity, with *most* of the other D&D-like games I'm planning to use the same weapon and gear lists and options.
 This will result in characters not 100% accurate to their game variant's core gear lists, but still "acceptably playable" in adventures using that game's engine. *Dark Dungeons* and *Blood & Treasure* don't have exactly the same armour types, for example, but there's enough similarity that the lists are basically interchangeable.

 ### Spell Lists

-First off, note that in OSR games I always automatically give all "arcane" type casters the Red Magic spell *in addition to* other spell choices.
+First off, note that in most of the games I always automatically give all "arcane" type casters the Red Magic spell *in addition to* other spell choices.
 Frankly I think that making it a slot-requiring spell at all is complete bullshit, but to satisfy basic system conventions I still add it in as a free spell, just in case.

 Clerics and other divine-type casters have their *initial* spell lists prepared so you can just jump into the dungeon and start playing.
 For all other casters, initial spell lists represent the spells in your caster's initial spellbook.